Navigating Taxes in Mauritius as an Expat: A Practical Guide

 Taxes in Mauritius

-As an expat living in Mauritius, understanding the local tax system is essential for a smooth transition to island life.
-Mauritius is known for its attractive tax regime, which is one of the reasons it has become a popular destination for expats.
+Mauritius is known for its attractive tax regime.
+This is one of the reasons it has become a popular destination for expats.

-However, navigating the tax landscape can still be a bit daunting, especially if you’re unfamiliar with the local rules and regulations.
-In this blog post, I will walk you through the basics of the Mauritian tax system, provide some specific examples, and offer tips on how to manage your taxes as an expat.
+In this article, I will walk you through the basics of the Mauritius taxes.
+I will also provide some specific examples, and offer tips on how to manage your taxes as an expat.

 Taxes in Mauritius

 Mauritius operates a residence-based tax system, meaning that if you are a resident, you are taxed on your worldwide income.
-If you are not a resident, you are only taxed on income derived from Mauritius.
-Learn how to get a Mauritian Resdency Permit here.

 You are considered a tax resident if you spend more than 183 days in Mauritius during a tax year (July 1st to June 30th) or if you have a permanent place of abode in Mauritius and are present in the country for a minimum of 270 days in aggregate over three consecutive years.